mikaraento/tts/tts_proto_fep/README.txt

 way to get the new one is to reboot the phone and only install with FepSetup after that.

+With the version of the code that loads TtsController into the phone app the only way to get the FEP unloaded and access the log file is to reboot the phone.

 3. Coding style

 The code follows mostly Google C++ Coding Style